5 Sea Ranch Activities for a Childhood Unplugged

 There could be no greater pleasure than to be at your child’s side, guiding their unveiled excitement of discovery in The Sea Ranch meadows, tide pools, and forests.

 3 – Explore Local Food Markets and Have Picnics

 Don’t forget to pack your shopping bags (California charges 10¢ for bags)!

 You’ll find a great selection of cheeses (especially Pazzo Marco at The Surf Market), jams and of course organic local produce.
 During the summer months great finds can be had at weekly Farmers’ Markets in Gualala and nearby towns.

 4. Enjoy Family Game Night

 Or if your family has a favorite game at home, be sure to pack it and bring it along.

-Turn off the TV, unplug the kids and challenge them to a game of Parchessi, Checkers, Monopoly, Scrabble, Yahtezee, Candyland and more.
+Turn off the TV, unplug the kids and challenge them to a game of Parcheesi, Checkers, Monopoly, Scrabble, Yahtzee, Candyland and more.
 Pull out the deck of cards for a game of Fish or Old Maid.